MeVisLab/examples/mevislab.github.io/content/examples/image_processing/example1/index.md

 category: "image_processing"
 ---

-# Image Processing Example 1: Arithmetic operations on two images
+# Image Processing Example 1: Arithmetic Operations on Two Images
 In this example, we apply scalar functions on two images like Add, Multiply, Subtract, etc.

 ## Summary